DiogoCruz40/Labseq/README.md

 # **LabSeq Exercise Starter Template**

 This template simplifies the startup for the LabSeq exercise, offering a full-stack solution with a Spring Boot backend, Redis caching, and an Angular frontend, all orchestrated with Docker.

+## Features

+- **Spring Boot Backend:** Implement the LabSeq algorithm with a robust and scalable Spring Boot backend.
+- **Redis Caching:** Optimize performance with Redis caching to efficiently store and retrieve sequence values.
+- **Angular Frontend:** Interact seamlessly with the LabSeq sequence through an intuitive Angular frontend.
+- **Docker Orchestration:** Easily deploy and manage the entire solution using Docker.

+## Getting Started

 ### **Requirements**

 - Maven